airbnb/okreplay/src/docs/index.md

 ### Apache HttpClient

-By default [Apache _HttpClient_][httpclient] takes no notice of Java's HTTP proxy settings.
+The default implementations of [Apache _HttpClient_][httpclient] takes no notice of Java's HTTP proxy settings.
 The Betamax proxy can only intercept traffic from HttpClient if the client instance is set up to use a [`ProxySelectorRoutePlanner`][proxyselector].
 When Betamax is not active this will mean HttpClient traffic will be routed via the default proxy configured in Java (if any).

 In a dependency injection context such as a [Grails][grails] app you can just inject a proxy-configured _HttpClient_ instance into your class-under-test.

-Betamax provides a convenient `HttpRoutePlanner` implementation that you can use to configure your _HttpClient_ instance.
+The _HttpClient_ library provides an implementation called [SystemDefaultHttpClient](http://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/impl/client/SystemDefaultHttpClient.html) that _does_ use the JVM proxy settings.
+Ideally you can use that.
+In addition, Betamax provides a convenient `HttpRoutePlanner` implementation that you can use to configure instances of other _HttpClient_ types.

 #### Configuring HttpClient